Why did Hudson Boosters implement this program?

 The program requirements were chosen specifically to be easy to attain.
 The opportunities will happen both during your child’s game and during other games, on weekends, before/after the seasons and also during Hudson Booster Days around the 4th of July.
 You will be able to work hours that are NOT during your child’s games which frees you up to sit and enjoy their games.

 There should be plenty of opportunities to put hours in.
-And any member of your family may work the hours for the requirement as long as they are logged under your family’s name.
+And any member of your family (see age restrictions below) may work the hours for the requirement as long as they are logged under your family’s name.

 For which leagues does the volunteer program apply?